 What is term insurance?

-This is a type of insurance where the policy provides coverage to a specified period of time or term of year and if the insured dies while the policy is active, death benefit will be paid to insured family.
+This is a type of insurance where the policy provides coverage to a specified period of time or term of the year and if the insured dies while the policy is active, a death benefit will be paid to the insured family.
 This kind of insurance is less expensive as it has no cash value.
-There are many type of term policies and the duration of this kind of policy usually ranges from 10 to 40 years.
+There are many types of term policies and the duration of this kind of policy usually ranges from 10 to 40 years.

 How to choose a term insurance policy for yourself?

 You need to understand your financial worth in order to opt for the accurate sum assured for yourself.
 There are many ways of doing so life calculating Human Life Value, etc. but the simplest ways is to opt for a coverage of 20 times the gross annual income.

 So, once you know how much coverage you need, it is much easier for you to choose the best term coverage for yourself and your family.
 Since this is a pure protection plan, there is no investment component and thus the coverage factor is of utmost importance.
 Premium depends on the entry age, so the earlier you start the lesser you would have to pay.

 Hence, you should choose a policy which is flexible, offers the coverage that you need and at the most competitive price with the benefits attached.
 Cheapest may not be the best as it may compromise on additional features and benefits.